-Both divisions of UIL Robotics will culminate in state championship events at the conclusion of each competition season.
+All three divisions of UIL Robotics culminate in state championship events at or near the conclusion of each competition season.

-The UIL Robotics State Championships - BEST Division will take place in the fall following the regular BEST qualifier season.
+The UIL Robotics State Championships - BEST Division takes place in the fall following the regular BEST qualifier season.
 The UIL Robotics State Championships - FIRST Division will take place in the spring following the regular qualifier meet seasons for FRC and FTC.
+The UIL Robotics State Championships - RECF-VEX Division takes place in early February, near the end of the VEX V5 qualifier season.